Sample the region's best food as you travel through Japan's ekiben

 Visitors to idyllic Toyama should try the Masu No Sushi Ekiben.
 This highly photogenic cedar container is a definite keepsake.
 Inside are strips of trout sashimi over Toyama rice tightly wrapped in bamboo leaves.
 Rice farmers have eaten this form of sushi for a thousand years.

 Daruma Bento Gunma

 The Daruma is a symbol of Gunma Prefecture.
 The traditional, hollow, Japanese doll is modelled after the founder of Zen Buddhism and represents good luck.
-The Daruma ekiben is filled with rice, fish and local Gunma vegetables.
+The Daruma Bento is filled with rice, chicken and local Gunma vegetables.
 The container is built to function as a piggy bank after you've finished your meal.